 CMV Treatment Options

-Ganciclovir and Valganciclovir are antiviral treatments that may be beneficial to a newborn with symptomatic congenital CMV.
-Ganciclovir and Valganciclovir may prevent hearing loss and improve head and brain growth.
-They can also help combat immediate medical concerns caused by CMV, such as thrombocytopenia
+.
+These antiviral treatments may prevent or lessen the severity of hearing loss and may improve head and brain growth.
+Ganciclovir and Valganciclovir can also help combat immediate medical concerns caused by CMV, such as thrombocytopenia

 , organ failure (most commonly spleen and/or liver), hepatitis, and pneumonitis.
 Treatments generally last from 6 weeks to 6 months and are administered orally or through an IV or PICC line.

-Ganciclovir and Valganciclovir can have serious side effects and parents should consult with a doctor before beginning treatment.
-Children receiving these treatments should have regular blood counts to avoid problems with severe neutropenia
+Both Ganciclovir and Valganciclovir can have serious side effects, so be sure to consult with a doctor before beginning treatment and during the antiviral treatment period.
+Newborns receiving these antiviral treatments should their blood counts taken regularly to avoid problems with severe neutropenia

 Phase 2 study